Writing your own dependency provider

 and first compatible version.
 Provided there exists a method

-fn available_versions(package: &P) -> impl Iterator<Item = &V>
+fn available_versions(package: &P) -> impl Iterator<Item = &V> for your type,

 it could be implemented as follows.